osu-mercury-robotics/MercuryRoboticsWebsite/_resources/elec_pcb.md

 Unless your circuit is incredibly simple, you should use a four-layer PCB.
 They don't cost much more, they create more ways to connect components, and you can use power/ground planes.

 Make sure your PCB manufacturer can create your PCB.
 Traces can't be too close, traces can't be too thin, etc. You can view [JLCPCB's rules](https://jlcpcb.com/capabilities/Capabilities).
-You can update your PCB software's rules so it will tell you when you are violating a rule.
+You can update your PCB software's design rules so it will tell you when you are violating a rule.

 #### Advice
 * Don't worry about how things look at first.
 Just move components around to their general location.